weitunglin/Diffusion-Assignment6-DPMSolver/README.md

   <img width="800" alt="image" src="assets/dpm_solver_2_alg.png">
 </p>

-## Task 1: DPM-Solver-1 and DPM-Solver-2 with Swiss-Roll
+## Task 1: Implementing DPM-Solver-1

-Now we will sample with DPM-Solver-$k$, specifically $k=1$ and $k=2$, in a toy experiment seutp.

 ❗️❗️❗️ **You are only allowed to edit the part marked by TODO.** ❗️❗️❗️

-### TODO

 #### 1-1: Implement the forward pass of DPM-Solver.
 Implement `add_noise()` function in `2d_plot_dpm_todo/scheduler.py` based on Equation 2.1 in the DPM-Solver paper.
 You can use `dpm_alphas`, `dpm_sigmas` and `dpm_lambdas` variables if needed.

-#### 1-2: Implement DPM-Solver-1
+#### 1-2: Implement one step denoising of DPM-Solver-1
 Implement `first_order_step()` funciton in `2d_plot_dpm_todo/scheduler.py`.

-#### 1-3: Implement DPM-Solver-2 (Optional Task)
-Implement `second_order_step()` function in `2d_plot_dpm_todo/scheduler.py`.
-Since the $k\leq 2$ order DPM-Solver requires additoinal model predictions at intermediate timestep in each denoising step, you might need to call the network's forward function inside the scheduler.
-For this, you can refer to the example of `self.net_forward_fn()` in the code.

-Note that you need to run sampling with 50 inference steps.
-The number of timesteps is divided by the order to ensure that the total number of function evaluations (NFE) is the same regardless of the order.
+#### 1-3: Test DPM-Solver-1 on a Swiss-Roll distribution
+Once you finish implementing DPM-Solver-1, run `2d_plot_dpm_todo/dpm_tutorial.ipynb` to test DPM-Solver-1 on a Swiss-Roll distribution.

 Take screenshots of: